elsaclark007/Elsa-Clark-PJ-1/README.md

 # Beats
-The fllowing BEATS was installed on the machines:
+The following BEATS was installed on the machines:

 Filebeat with playbook install_filebeat.yml
 Metricbeat with playbook install_metricbeat.yml